Darren Boyd: Television

-From 2011 to 2013, Boyd starred in the Sky One series Spy, which won him BAFTA Television Award for Best Male Comedy Performance.
-He also starred in two ITV dramas, Case Sensitive, a series adapted from Sophie Hannah's novel Point of Rescue alongside Olivia Williams, and three-part drama The Guilty.
+From 2011 to 2013, Boyd starred in the Sky One series Spy, which won him BAFTA Television Award for Best Male Comedy Performance, and also starred in two ITV dramas, Case Sensitive, a series adapted from Sophie Hannah's novel Point of Rescue alongside Olivia Williams, and three-part drama The Guilty.

 In 2014, Boyd was reunited with his Watching Ellie costar Julia Louis-Dreyfus in a guest appearance on her HBO series Veep in the episode "Special Relationship".

-Boyd was part of the ensemble cast of Sky Atlantic drama series Fortitude, which premiered simultaneously in the UK and US in early 2015 playing Markus Huseklepp.
-Following Fortitude, Boyd briefly returned to comedy in the lead role of Matthew Bunting in the ITV situation comedy The Delivery Man.
+Boyd played Markus Huseklepp as part of the ensemble cast of Sky Atlantic drama series Fortitude, which premiered in 2015.
+He briefly returned to comedy in the lead role of Matthew Bunting in the ITV sitcom The Delivery Man.

-In 2016, he returned to television with two dramatic roles.
-He appeared opposite Idris Elba in the fourth series of Luther, and James Nesbitt in Stan Lee's Lucky Man.
+In 2016, he appeared in dramatic roles opposite Idris Elba in the fourth series of Luther, and opposite James Nesbitt in Stan Lee's Lucky Man.

-In early 2018, Boyd played Frank Haleton in the British BBC drama series Killing Eve.
-In late 2019, Boyd provided the voice of Mr. Brown in The Adventures of Paddington which began airing on the Nick Jr. Channel in early 2020.
+In 2018, Boyd played Frank Haleton in the British BBC drama series Killing Eve.
+In 2019, Boyd provided the voice of Mr. Brown in The Adventures of Paddington which aired on the Nick Jr. Channel in 2020.

 He played Supt.
-Dave Minty in the 2020 BBC drama The Salisbury Poisonings.
+Dave Minty in the fact-based 2020 BBC drama The Salisbury Poisonings.

-Notable cameos include an evangelical vicar in Rev. and an ex-athlete named Dave Wellbeck in BBC's Olympics mockumentary Twenty Twelve.
+Cameos include an evangelical vicar in Rev. and ex-athlete Dave Wellbeck in BBC Olympics mockumentary Twenty Twelve.

 In 2021, Boyd appeared in the BBC series The Outlaws.

 Film

-Feature films in which Boyd has appeared include High Heels and Low Lifes (2002), Imagine Me & You (2005), Magicians (2007), Chris Morris' Four Lions (2010), The World's End (2013), Alan Partridge: Alpha Papa (2013), Thomas & Friends: Journey Beyond Sodor (2017) and The Personal History of David Copperfield (2019).
+Boyd has appeared in feature films including High Heels and Low Lifes (2002), Imagine Me & You (2005), Magicians (2007), Chris Morris' Four Lions (2010), The World's End (2013), Alan Partridge: Alpha Papa (2013), Thomas & Friends: Journey Beyond Sodor (2017) and The Personal History of David Copperfield (2019).

 Radio

 Boyd starred as a reluctant arms dealer in the BBC Radio 4 sitcom Safety Catch.
-He also co-starred in ElvenQuest, another Radio 4 sitcom, as Vidar the Elf Lord.
-In 2018, he appeared as a major suspect in the Radio 4 drama, A Small Town Murder.
+He co-starred in ElvenQuest, another Radio 4 sitcom, as Vidar the Elf Lord.
+In 2018, he appeared as a suspect in the Radio 4 drama, A Small Town Murder.